sulabh/flashcard/ai_handoff_document.md

 3. **Bilingual Requirement**: All text strings are hard-bound to `app_en.arb` and `app_ja.arb`.
 Never use inline strings for user-facing text.

 ## 7. Known Gotchas & Recent Fixes
 - **Database Race Condition**: On cold starts, multiple providers trigger DB init.
 We use a `Future? _initFuture` cache in `DatabaseHelper` to ensure only ONE setup process runs.
-Do not remove this cache.
-- **CSV Header Skipping**: The `CsvHelper.importFromCsv` always skips the first line.
-This allows users to use headers in any language (Japanese/English) without them being imported as "ghost" subjects.
+- **Android File Saving**: Saving to `Downloads` requires `MANAGE_EXTERNAL_STORAGE` on Android 11+.
+We use a custom direct-write approach with `permission_handler` to avoid the unreliable FilePicker save-sheet.
+- **"All" Filter Selection**: Users can now select "All" at Category/Unit levels.
+In the `filteredFlashcardsProvider`, the special `__ALL__` constant is converted to `null` before the DB query to return all records for that parent group.
 - **Defunct Element Fix**: Never call `ref.read` directly inside `dispose()` in `StudyScreen`.
 Always cache the required service in `initState`.

 ## Recommended Next Steps (Phase 2 Prep)